Living Learning Program

 Okay, now that you're convinced, here's what you need to know to apply:

-Do you want to see first-hand how you can use your science degree beyond your undergraduate degree?
+Do you want to see first-hand how you can use your science degree beyond your undergrad?

 Do you want to meet other students from your program, learn how to write lab reports, have study buddies for exams and help each other succeed in first year?